“You cannot put the same shoe on every foot.” — Syrus Publilius

 Designing the planning and contract calendars can be quite challenging, particularly if you are developing contracts for the first time.
-If time constraints or a lack of familiarity with new curriculum prevent you from committing to planning out the whole unit, hand out the contracts with an empty (or partially empty) calendar and have students fill it in as the unit unfolds.
+If time constraints or a lack of familiarity with new curriculum prevent you from planning out the whole unit in detail, hand out the contracts with an empty (or partially empty) calendar and have students fill it in as the unit unfolds.
 This is generally a better alternative than waiting until you have completely finished the planning calendar before handing out the contract.

 In order to be concise, contracts need a form of shorthand that tells students exactly what the assignments are in an abbreviated form.
 Here’s an example from the energy contract:

 HW 7A: Read 7.2-7.4 R11,14,19 E14,22,24,35,36 (Power, PE, KE, Conservation )